For these Penn doctors, gunshot wounds are never routine, and should be preventable

 As we call time of death, I look up at my patient's face.
 He has braces on his teeth.

-The first patient, the one who was rolled past me, will likely never walk again because of a bullet in his spine.
-The third was shot in a leg but fortunately, no major blood vessels were hit.
+The first patient, the one who was rolled past me, will likely never walk again because of a spinal cord injury.
+The third was shot in a leg but, fortunately, no major blood vessels were hit.

 One life interrupted, one forever altered, one taken away, all in an instant.